Nevesto/twitter-profile-scraper/readme.md

 ## .env file
 - Copy all the content in .env example file and paste in your .env file.
-- Put your twitter credentials in the .env file.
 </br>

 ## Use yarn or npm to install the libs